frankframework/frank-manual/docs/source/deploying/configuringProperties.rst

 * It establishes the system properties and their values.
 These values are then fixed.
 * Read properties from "DeploymentSpecifics.properties" without changing system properties.
-* Depending on the value of property "application.server.type", read properties "ServerSpecifics_WAS.properties", "ServerSpecifics_WAS.properties" or TODO: value for JBoss?
+* Depending on the value of property "application.server.type", read properties "ServerSpecifics_TOMCAT.properties", "ServerSpecifics_WAS.properties" or TODO: value for JBoss?
 See section :ref:`deploymentProperties`.
 Do not overwrite system properties, but do overwrite properties read from "DeploymentSpecifics.properties".
 * Read properties from file "SideSpecifics_${otap.side}.properties", substituting the value of property "otap.side" to get the name of the file.
 If "otap.side" would be "xxx", then additional properties would be read from "SideSpecifics_xxx.properties".
 Do not modify system properties, but modify properties read from earlier property files.
 * Read properties depending on the combination of ${otap.side} and the application server.
 These are in "SideSpecifics_${otap.side}_${application.server.type}.properties" with the ${...} variables substituted like explained above.
 Do not change system properties but overwrite other properties.
 * Read properties depending on property "otap.stage".
 They are in "StageSpecifics_${otap.stage}.properties" in which ${otap.stage} is substituted.
 Do not change system properties but overwrite other properties.
 * Read properties depending on the combination of "otap.stage" and the application server.
-They are in "StageSpecifics_${otap.stage}_${application.server.type}${application.server.type.custom}.properties.
+They are in "StageSpecifics_${otap.stage}_${application.server.type}".
 Do not change system properties.

 ..
 In AppConstants.properties the following sequence is defined:
    CompanySpecifics.properties,